oleggromov/algebra/3-polynomials.md

 *March 1, 2016*

-*The lesson itself took 1:50, practical question about 50 minutes aand abstracting about half an hour.*
+*The lesson itself took 1:50, practical question about 50 minutes and abstracting about half an hour.*